 Grants may be awarded for any amount up to $50,000, depending on the intended planning activities.
-Applicant must demonstrate that funding is not available through other reasonable sources.
+Applicants must demonstrate that funding is not available through other reasonable sources.
+Matching funds are not required, but applications will be evaluated on the amount of match funding.
+Match funds may be in-kind contributions.
 An applicant may submit planning grant applications for more than one project.
-Matching funds are required, but a specific amount is not prescribed.
-Match funds may be in-kind contributions.

 - Costs incurred outside of the contract term

 - Routine maintenance and operation, as well as tasks that are programmatic in nature